The Best Pickleball Strategies

 The easiest volley technique is called the punch technique.
 This is where you use a quick punching movement, using the elbow as a hinge to volley back and forth with your opponent.

-This is the most aggressive technique in pickleball, and you will have to master it early on to be able to use it to your advantage in future games.
+This is the most aggressive technique in the sport, and you will have to master it early on to be able to use it to your advantage in future games.
 A high ball can be hit downward, using the leverage of a fully extended arm.

 Overhead shots are a way to capitalize on an opponent’s mistake, and they are usually the result of a too low lob or a volley too close to the no-volley zone.
 If you see the opportunity present itself, you should back up a little, position yourself sideways and lift both arms.
 Experts say that your non-paddle arm should be pointing at the ball, while your paddle bearing arm should come above your head to prepare for the shot.